Save on Pinterest

 Cooktop

-A new cooktop starts around $500, while the average cost to repair your old one runs $260.
+A new cooktop starts around $500, while the average cost to repair your old one is going to cost you $260.
 Depending on how fancy and how old yours is, the repair cost might be worth it.

 Shop Now